 Susan E. Gindin

-She has over sixteen years of experience in the privacy field including eight years in private law practice and eight years with corporate legal and compliance teams.
+She was formerly Senior Privacy Manager for Walmart Stores.
+He has nearly twenty years of experience in the privacy field including eight years in private law practice and eight years with corporate legal and compliance teams.
 She is a frequent speaker and author of 50 works on data privacy/security, advertising, social media, and digital media topics including Guide to E-Mail and the Internet in the Workplace

 (Bureau of National Affairs, 1999) and Lost & Found in Cyberspace